PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Results

 For fair benchmarking, all methods are evaluated on the same datasets under identical discretization and solver settings.
 The convergence threshold for each numerical method is standardized by matching the residual norm $\Vert r \Vert$ achieved by \name, ensuring consistency in solution accuracy.
 Degrees of freedom (DOF) are reported based on the number of unknowns in the discretized system.

 As shown in \cref{tab:time}, \name achieves material property errors below $1\%$ across all tested resolutions, while offering $2\times$ to $10\times$ speedups relative to AmgX and Homo3D. \cref{fig:convergence-map} further reveals that although traditional solvers can continue reducing the residual norm $\Vert r \Vert$ through extended iterations, such improvements have negligible effect on the computed effective elasticity tensor $C^H$.
 This is because the mapping from displacement field $u$ to $C^H$ involves global energy integration and dot-product aggregation, which inherently smooth out local numerical perturbations and limit the practical benefit of over-solving the linear system.
 This phenomenon has also been documented in the numerical homogenization literature~\cite{schneider2021review,willot2015fourier}, where errors in $C^H$ below $1\%$ are widely accepted as sufficient for engineering applications.
 Together, these results confirm that \name achieves not only substantial acceleration over classical solvers, but also converges to the necessary precision regime required for downstream material property prediction.

+\paragraph{Numerical–neural hybrid solver} We also evaluate GNN-AMG~\cite{luz2020learning}, which delegates construction of the algebraic-multigrid \emph{prolongation operator} $P$ to a message-passing GNN; as in the original design, we keep the AMG pipeline unchanged and replace only the values of $P$ with the network’s predictions.
+Because the method requires an explicit graph for $K$ and predicts all candidate entries of $P$, in our 3D periodic-lattice setting the maximum feasible resolution is limited to $128^3$ by GPU memory and runtime.
+A run is deemed \emph{successful} if the linear solve reaches the prescribed tolerance.

+As summarized in \cref{tab:time}, on \textit{TPMS} GNN-AMG achieves the highest success rate among our three datasets, and its solve time is lower than AmgX.
+In contrast, on \textit{PSL} and \textit{Truss}, the success rate is low and solve times exceed AmgX.
+These observations suggest that learning $P$ directly is more effective on simpler geometries, whereas for complex and highly variable geometries it often fails to converge.